■ Living Clinical Ledger

 Certified Expertise in Psychedelic Integration

-Joseph LaFleur holds the Certified Psychedelic-Assisted Therapy Provider (C-PATP) credential — specialized training that goes beyond general clinical licensure.
-Combined with his LICSW and 20+ years of clinical experience, this certification reflects a deep understanding of psychedelic states and their therapeutic potential, trauma-informed approaches to processing difficult experiences, and evidence-based methods integrated with innovative psychedelic-specific techniques.
+Joseph LaFleur holds the Certified Psychedelic-Assisted Therapy Provider (C-PATP) credential.
+This goes beyond general clinical licensure.
+Combined with his LICSW and 20+ years of experience, this certification reflects deep knowledge of psychedelic states and their therapeutic potential, trauma-informed approaches to processing difficult experiences, and evidence-based methods integrated with psychedelic-specific techniques.

 A Safe, Confidential Environment